davestewart/vuex-pathify/docs/pages/api/properties.md

 #### `Payload class`

-The `Payload` class is passed to mutation functions from Pathify's accessor helpers when a sub-property has been set.
-It communicates the sub-property path and value within a single class.
+The `Payload` class is passed to mutations from Pathify's accessor helpers when a path expression includes sub-property access.
+The class communicates the sub-property `path` and `value`, as well as encapsulating `update()` functionality, and checking for permission to write or even create sub-properties.

-Here's an example of manually creating a mutation function and what to do with the passed Payload:
+As mentioned, `make.mutations()` takes care of all sub-property writes automatically, but if you need to do it yourself, here's an example of manually creating a mutation function and what to do with the passed Payload:

 ```js
 // store